kibromey23/my_portfolio/README.md

 - Showcases AI and Machine Learning projects
 - Demonstrates software development skills
 - Provides a professional online presence
-- Designed with simplicity, accessibility, and user experience in mind
+- Designed with simplicity, accessibility, and user experience in mind.

---